Rathdrum Prairie Aquifer Boundary

 DEQ has classified the RPA as a sensitive resource aquifer (IDAPA 58.01.11.300.01.a), following EPA’s aquifer boundary (dark blue line) seen in the map above.
 Because of this classification, all activities that could impact the water quality of the RPA must be carried out so they maintain or improve existing quality of the ground water (IDAPA 58.01.11.301.01.a).

 The Panhandle Health District also recognizes the EPA aquifer boundary and has adopted rules to allow only one septic tank and drainfield for every 5 acres over the aquifer to avoid impacting water quality.
-A map of the EPA aquifer boundary used by both DEQ and the Panhandle Health District can be found on the Rathdrum Prairie Aquifer Reports/Publications webpage.
+A map of the EPA aquifer boundary used by both DEQ and the Panhandle Health District can be found on the RPA Reports/Publications web page.

-In January 2007, Kootenai County established the Rathdrum Prairie Aquifer Protection District.
+In January 2007, Kootenai County established the RPA Protection District.
 The aquifer protection district boundaries correspond to the areas over the RPA and adjacent upland areas that contribute water to the RPA.
-The upland areas are also known as Critical Aquifer Recharge Areas (CARA).
+The upland areas are also known as Critical Aquifer Recharge Areas.
 Creation of the aquifer protection district allows Kootenai County to charge an annual fee to residences and businesses with the boundary.
 The money is used to fund aquifer protection programs and activities.